- Corporate Data

 14Rule 3.
 The Parent Company of Any Business Location Is Represented by the Parent Company LBC

 15Rule 4.
-The Top Entity of a Capital Group Is Represented by Its Own Code
+The Top of the Capital Hierarchy Becomes Its Own Code

-16Rule 5: In Case of Affiliation, Only Grouping Information Is Updated
+16Rule 5.
+In Case of Hierarchical Relationships, Only Grouping Information Is Updated

 18Summary